VirologyCharite/csd3-pipeline/README.md

 ## Running on csd3

+There are various `make` commands below.
+It's good to know about the `-n` option to `make`, which will print out what would be done if you didn't use `-n`.
+I (Terry) use `make -n TARGET` often, and so should you!

 You need to do all the following on the Cambridge cluster.

 ### Make a subdirectory for the run